MisaOguraBH/CV/README.md

 + carefully adjust conversations according to personality
 + yet still be assertive of problems and priorities

-#### + Determined problem-solver
-Perseverance and patience, combined with logical thinking, make me a determined problem-solver who never gives up, but also knows when to step back for a break.
-In fact, **debugging** is my favourite bit in software development!

-Biomedical research often takes months to appreciate results.
-The data acquired is often ambiguous due to the nature of the subject, therefore I have developed a great degree of patience and serendipity towards problems in general.

-The fast cycle of hypothesis testing in coding is such a satisfying process.
-I get to see the result of what I do straight away in black and white.
-And this is one of many reasons I love coding.

 #### + Logical thinker
 As a laboratory scientist, I have developed the ability to think logically and approach problems from multiple perspectives, which can be applied to any tasks at hands.